Loading

 If the vehicle is over 30 years old, refer to the "classic vehicle" registration above, which is by far the simplest solution.

-If the vehicle is less than 30 years old, is not of European origin and was first registered in a non-EU countryIf you're in the market for a new product, you'll need to go through the homologation process, also known as "Réception à Titre Isolé" or RTI, issued by the DREAL.
+If the vehicle is less than 30 years old, is not of European origin and was first registered in a non-EU countryIf you don't have a certificate, you'll have to go through the approval process, also known as "Réception à Titre Isolé" or RTI, issued by the DREAL.

-Several cases are possible, depending on whether or not the vehicle has been marketed in Europe in a similar configuration.
+There are several possible cases, depending on whether or not the vehicle was marketed in Europe in a similar configuration.
 In all cases, the first step is to ask the manufacturer for a certificate of "non-conformity" or "partial conformity".

-You'll then need to carry out the necessary modifications to bring the vehicle into line with European standards: these often involve modifying the headlamps, the anti-pollution system or the noise level.
-The complexity of these modifications varies from one vehicle to another, and it's always best to seek advice from specialized professionals before taking the plunge.
+You will then have to make the necessary modifications to bring the vehicle into line with European standards: these often involve modifying the headlights, the anti-pollution system or the noise level.
+The complexity of the modifications varies from one vehicle to another, and it's always best to seek advice from specialist professionals before taking the plunge.

-Finally, the DREAL officer will inspect the vehicle and there are three possible outcomes:
+Finally, the DREAL officer will inspect the vehicle and there will be three possible outcomes:

 a) Your vehicle is compliant

-If the modifications are sufficient and compliant, the DREAL will issue your RTI and you can apply for registration as explained above for vehicles from the EU.
+If the modifications are sufficient and comply with the regulations, the DREAL will issue you with your RTI and you will be able to apply for registration as explained above for vehicles from the EU.

 Either the agent will give you a new appointment if the problem can be corrected, or the agent considers that tests are necessary to validate compliance (see next point), or he will not follow up and you will not be able to register the vehicle.